neldajohn/beginner_programs/README.md

 This is also a way for me to create beginner programs/games in new languages that I'm trying out

 So far, I have created:
+## Python:
-- A rock, paper, scissors game (Python)
+- Rock, paper, scissors

+## Javascript:
-- Madlibs generator (JavaScript)
+- Madlibs generator
+- Digital Clock